simonduquaine/simonduquaine/README.md

 ## 👋 Hello everyone and welcome to my github 👋
-In June, I had the opportunity to start the BeCode adventure and here I am 💯
+In June, I had the opportunity to start the BeCode adventure and here I am! 💯
 I'd describe myself as a serene, positive and applied person.
 Also, I am not afraid of the challenge. 💪